|

 System.String[]

 The SenderKeywords parameter specifies sender e-mail addresses or display names.
-If the command finds a message with a sender that is the same as a sender keyword that you specify, it will export the message.
+If the command finds a message with a sender that's the same as a sender keyword that you specify, it exports the message.

 StartDate